News & Trending Money News

 fizkes/Adobe smiling woman realtor showing apartment keys

-But you may have an opening to buy that home you want as the market has begun to cool off and prices are finally decreasing in the U.S.
+But you may have an opening to buy that home you want as the market has begun to cool off, and the pace of increases could start to slow this year, even if prices don't decrease significantly.

 Resolve $10,000 or more of your debt